 With Direct Access to Entities it is also possible to grant a user with access permissions to selected Project or Team items.
 These items become visible, while rest of project/team data remains hidden.
 Users are added directly to entities, and not to project/team member areas.

-Permissions for allowed actions are defined by selected Direct Access mode: Can View, Can Comment, or Can Edit.
+Permissions for allowed actions are defined by selected Direct Access mode: Can comment, Can edit, or Can grant access.